-The following session synopsis gives you an exclusive look at how a typical Founder Institute session operates, as well as what to expect and how to prepare.
+In the Product Development week, you will focus on building and releasing a world-class solution and developing a solid product roadmap.
+The following session synopsis gives you an exclusive look at how a typical Founder Institute Feedback Session operates, as well as what to expect and how to prepare.

-This session begins with talks from experienced Mentors, who will lay out a roadmap on how to design and build an impactful product and/or service.
-Topics that will be covered include establishing priorities, brainstorming strategies, outlining features, creating a schedule, and determining production costs.
+Then the session moves to talks from experienced Mentors, who will lay out a roadmap on how to build an impactful product and/or service.
+Topics that will be covered include establishing priorities, brainstorming strategies, outlining features, getting product feedback, creating a roadmap, determining production costs, and more.

-Here is an example talk at a Founder Institute session from FI Mentor Phil Libin (CEO of Evernote).
+Here is an example talk at a Founder Institute session from FI Mentor Phil Libin (former CEO of Evernote).

-The next portion of the session is the "Founder Hotseat", where Founders pitch of their startup idea, progress, and plans to a panel of Mentors.
-On a scale of 1 - 5, Founders’ pitches are graded on the clarity of their presentations, the quality of their idea, and more.
+This is why every session contains multiple "Founder Hotseats", where Founders pitch of their startup, and their progress made in the program, to a panel of Startup Mentors.
+On a scale of 1 - 5, Founder’s pitches are graded on the clarity of their presentations, the quality of their idea, and more.
 One important thing to note is that the Founder Institute has a "no threes allowed" policy (read the explanation here).
 After providing their ratings, Mentors give the Founders critical advice on how to improve the pitch, idea, and business.

-The final portion of the session is a Q&A discussion in which Founders will have the opportunity to ask the Mentors questions about the evening’s topics.
-Here, Founders can hear personal stories from the Mentors themselves, get additional feedback on their startup ideas, and more.
+The final portion of the session is a Q&A discussion in which Founders will have the opportunity to ask the Mentors questions about the challenges they are facing.
+Here, Founders can hear personal stories from the Mentors themselves, get additional feedback on their progress, how to solve their problems, and more.

 Watch a portion of the same Mentor panel answering questions on Product Development below.

-The weekly Founder Institute training sessions are just the beginning..
+The weekly Feedback Sessions are just the beginning.

-After each session, Founders have until the following session to complete a challenging list of step-by-step company building tasks and exercises, which are designed to take approximately 15-25 hours total.
-Each week's assignment is based on the topic of that week’s session.
+After each session, Founders have until the following session to complete a challenging set of Growth Sprints, which are designed to take approximately 20-30 hours total.
+Each sprint contains actionable, structured deliverables to help your business get to traction and funding.

-For example, a portion of the Product Development assignment ("Step 2" of 8 total steps) is listed below;
+For example, a portion of the Product Development assignment (#2 of 8 total deliverables) is listed below

 - During the session, write down a series of “Features” that you want your ultimate offering to have on sticky notes.